sharpecs/mycota/README.md

     <center>
 </figure>

-Since there are groups in every zone, there must be substrates in every zone as well.
-As expected, the chart shows a greater range of substrates observed in Zone 7.
-Being coupled with groups , the substrates will have a similar correlation and also be good candidates .
-The matrix also identifies group and role as having the strongest correlation among all variables.
-Since the group is selected, the role will also be selected.
-There are still some reservations regarding quantity, as this variable has the weakest correlation.
+As expected, the chart shows a greater range of substrate usage in Zone 7.
+Being coupled with *Group*, the substrates will have a similar correlation and will also be used for the model.
+The matrix identifies *Group* and *Role* as having the strongest correlation among all variables.
+Since the *Group* is going to be used, the *Role* will be applied as well.
+There are still some reservations regarding *Quantity*, as this variable has the weakest strength for zones.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Standardisation

 It was noted earlier that the quantity of mushrooms observed may impact the results from the model.
 To ensure this variable does not influence the model, all variables can be standardised by converting them to z-scores.
-A z-score is the number of standard deviations that a value differs from the mean for all variables.
+A z-score is the number of standard deviations by which a value differs from the mean for all variables.

 <figure>
     <center>